 Neither Atlanta's rise to world eminence nor its role as the capital of the South was inevitable.
-This was only a small, though well located, railroad crossroads when it was burned by General William Tecumseh Sherman's troops on their "march to the sea."
+This was only a small, though well located, railroad crossroads when it was burned by Sherman's troops on their "march to the sea."
 Richmond, Charleston and New Orleans all had stronger claims to being the central focus of the South a century ago.
 But in the 20th century two figures imprinted Atlanta on the national imagination.
 One was Margaret Mitchell, whose 1936 novel Gone with the Wind inspired the 1939 movie.
 The other was Martin Luther King Jr., reared in Atlanta and based there during most of his career, as a leader and ultimately the national symbol of the civil rights revolution that changed the South and the nation.
 Linking the two was Atlanta's business community, notably Robert Woodruff, who headed Coca-Cola from 1932-60 and made Coke a worldwide enterprise.
 Perhaps aware that a world company could not indefinitely be associated with racial segregation, Woodruff and William Hartsfield, mayor from 1937-61, cooperated with blacks and promoted Atlanta as "the city too busy to hate."
 Hartsfield's successor, Ivan Allen, elected in 1961 and 1965, supported the Civil Rights Act of 1964, as Peachtree Center and the first atriumed Hyatt Regency were going up in downtown Atlanta.

 This new Atlanta was growing up amid a mostly rural, deeply segregationist Georgia that as late as 1960 cast the second-highest Democratic percentage of any state for president: Hatred of Sherman was still strong.
 Political contests typically matched Atlanta-supported moderates against rural-supported segregationists, and the latter invariably won: Georgia's electoral votes were cast for Barry Goldwater in 1964 and George Wallace in 1968.
-Then came change in the person of Jimmy Carter, a former nuclear submarine officer and one-term state senator who was elected governor in 1970 with a rural base as well as conspicuous black support.
+Then came change in the person of Jimmy Carter, a one-term state senator who was elected governor in 1970 with a rural base as well as conspicuous black support.
 On taking office he proclaimed a reconciliation of the races and installed a portrait of Martin Luther King Jr. in the Capitol.
 Carter thus became one of the first politicians from the rural South to celebrate and honor the civil rights revolution and in the process set himself on the road to being elected president in 1976.